top of page

 • Direct aid to individuals/families.

-• Projects of religion-based organizations (unless the project is secular and does not give
+• Projects of religion-based organizations (unless the project is secular and does not give priority or preferential treatment to the religious organization or its members).

 • Political organizations or projects.